GreenleafLab/chromVAR/README.md

 bed <- "my_bedfile.bed"
 bamfiles <- c('bam1.bam','bam2.bam')

 inputs <- get_inputs(bed,bamfiles, by_rg=TRUE, paired=TRUE, format = "bam")
 ```

+The function `get_inputs` returns a list with two elements.
+The first is a GenomicRanges object with the peaks.
+The second is a Matrix of fragment counts per sample/cell for each peak.
+The Matrix package is used so that if the matrix is sparse, the matrix will be stored as a sparse Matrix.
+If you want to manipulate the counts data in any way in addition to use by chromVAR packages, it is a good idea to load the Matrix package (`library(Matrix)`).

+The function also does some filtering of cells/samples and peaks.
+Cells/samples with insufficient reads or percentage of reads in peaks are discarded.
+Peaks with insufficient counts are also discarded.
+By default, 1 read is required across all samples per peak.
+Filtering can be turned off by setting the `filter_samples` and/or the `filter_peaks` arguments to `{r}FALSE`.

 ##Finding background peaks
 First, compute the gc content from the peaks.
 Then use that output as well as the counts to determine background peaks.